Security guard found not guilty in on-duty fatal shot reacting to gun fight by Nashville restaurant

 But Glass’ attorneys said he was following through on his duty as a security guard to protect himself and others.
 They argued that Knox had begun turning toward the restaurant while holding a gun after he had been wildly shooting.
 They said the surveillance video picture was blurry at times, didn’t cover every angle of the encounter, and didn’t show Glass’ perspective from inside the restaurant.

-Glass’ defense team also cast down on prosecutors’ portrayal of Knox as a victim in the shootout with the other assailants, noting that a man later convicted of the August 2018 killing of Knox’s friend was in the other car.
+Glass’ defense team also cast doubt on prosecutors’ portrayal of Knox as a victim in the shootout with the other assailants, noting that a man later convicted of the August 2018 killing of Knox’s friend was in the other car.

 Prosecutors, meanwhile, were unsuccessful in their argument that Glass was a murderer, not a hero.
 Deputy District Attorney Amy Hunter called Glass’ shot a “sucker punch, except it was with a bullet, and it ended his life.”